MainulDip/KotlinEveryday/coroutine-channels-tour.md

 - ContributorUI inherits JFrame and Contributor interface.
 - While initializing ContributorUI, the init block calls the init method inherited from Contributors.kt
-- Contributors interfaces init function/method (not init{} block) calls the abstract methods addLoadListener, addOnWindowClosingListener, etc (which are defined by overriding inside inherited class ContributorUI).
+- Contributors interfaces init function/method (not init{} block) calls the abstract methods addLoadListener, addOnWindowClosingListener, etc (which are defined by overriding inside inherited class ContributorUI)...
 ```kotlin
 fun init() {
         // Start a new loading on 'load' click